ShyniProject/projet/README.md

 Threshold selection
 ---

-User can choose and modify the threshold in the application
+Users can choose and modify the threshold in the application

 Whole data inspection
 ---